-- Do not operate the engine in a confined space where dangerous carbon monoxide fumes can collect. - Mow only in daylight or in good artificial light. - Before attempting to start the engine, disengage all blade attachment clutches, shift into neutral, and engage the parking brake.
+- Do not operate the engine in a confined space where dangerous carbon monoxide fumes can collect. - Mow only in daylight or in good artificial light.

+- Before attempting to start the engine, disengage all blade attachment clutches, shift into neutral, and engage the parking brake.
 Only start the engine from the operator's position.
-Never remove the ROPS and always wear the seat belts during operation. - Do not put hands or feet near or under rotating parts.
-Keep clear of the discharge opening at all times. - Remember there is no such thing as a safe slope.
+Never remove the ROPS and always wear the seat belts during operation. - Remember there is no such thing as a safe slope.
 Travel on grass slopes requires particular care.
 Do the following to guard against overturning: - Do not stop or start suddenly when going up or downhill. - Keep machine speeds low on slopes and during tight turns. - Stay alert for humps and hollows and other hidden hazards. - Never mow across the face of the slope, unless the mower is designed for this purpose. - Stay alert for holes in the terrain and other hidden hazards. - Watch out for traffic when crossing or near roadways. - Stop the blades from rotating before crossing surfaces other than grass. - When using any attachments, never direct discharge of material toward bystanders nor allow anyone near the machine while in operation. - Never operate the machine with damaged guards, shields, or without safety protective devices in place.
 Be sure all interlocks are attached, adjusted properly, and functioning properly. - Do not change the engine governor settings or overspeed the engine.
-Operating the engine at excessive speed may increase the hazard of personal injury. - Do the following before leaving the operator's position: - Stop on level ground. - Disengage the power take-off and lower the attachments. - Change into neutral and set the parking brake. - Stop the engine and remove the key. - Disengage the drive to attachments, stop the engine, and remove the ignition key in the following conditions: - Before making height adjustments, unless the adjustment can be made from the operator's position. - Before clearing blockages - Before checking, cleaning, or working on the mower - After striking a foreign object or if an abnormal vibration occurs (check immediately).
-Inspect the mower for damage and make repairs before restarting
+Operating the engine at excessive speed may increase the hazard of personal injury. - Do the following before leaving the operator's position: - Stop on level ground. - Disengage the power take-off and lower the attachments. - Change into neutral and set the parking brake. - Stop the engine and remove the key. - Disengage the drive to attachments, stop the engine, and remove the ignition key in the following conditions: - Before refueling - Before removing the grass catcher(s) - Before making height adjustments, unless the adjustment can be made from the operator's position. - Before clearing blockages - Before checking, cleaning, or working on the mower - After striking a foreign object or if an abnormal vibration occurs (check immediately).
+Inspect the mower for damage and make repairs before restarting and operating the equipment. - Disengage the drive to attachments when transporting or when the machine is not in use.

-- and operating the equipment.
-Torque all the spindle pulley nuts to 176 to 203 N-m (130 to 150 ft-lb). - Disengage the drive to attachments when transporting or when not machine is not in use. - Stop the engine and disengage the drive to attachments before the following: - Refueling - Making height adjustment, unless the adjustment can be made from the operator's position - Reduce the throttle setting before stopping the engine and, if the engine is provided with a fuel shut-off valve, turn the fuel off at the conclusion of mowing. - Never raise the cutting unit with the blades running. - Keep hands and feet away from the cutting units. - Look behind and down before backing up to be sure of a clear path. - Slow down and use caution when making turns and crossing roads and sidewalks. - Do not operate the mower under the influence of alcohol or drugs. - Lightning can cause severe injury or death.
-If lightning is seen or thunder is heard in the area, do not operate the machine; seek shelter. - Use care when loading or unloading the machine into a trailer or truck. - The operator shall turn on flashing warning lights, if provided, whenever traveling on a public road, except where such use is prohibited by law.
+- Reduce the throttle setting before stopping the engine and, if the engine is provided with a fuel shut-off valve, turn the fuel off at the conclusion of mowing. - Keep hands and feet away from the cutting units. - Look behind and down before backing up to be sure of a clear path. - Slow down and use caution when making turns and crossing roads and sidewalks.
+Stop cylinders/reels if not mowing. - Do not operate the mower under the influence of alcohol or drugs. - Lightning can cause severe injury or death.
+If lightning is seen or thunder is heard in the area, do not operate the machine; seek shelter. - Use care when loading or unloading the machine into a trailer or truck. - The operator shall turn on flashing warning lights, if provided, whenever traveling on a public road, except where such use is prohibited by law. - Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.